Why New Zealanders would apply for a permanent residency in Australia

 Eligible New Zealand Citizens

-Kiwis who came to Australia before 26 of February 2001 are considered as permanent residents and might be eligible for Australian citizenship if they would have lived in Australia for a couple of years before applying for a citizenship.
+Kiwis who were in Australia on 26 of February 2001 are considered as Eligible New Zealand Citizens and might be eligible for Australian citizenship if they would have lived in Australia for a couple of years before applying for a citizenship.
 There are specific requirements which must be met.

 To be considered as an Eligible New Zealand Citizen a holder of a New Zealand passport, either: